Chinley railway station

-Chinley railway station serves the village of Chinley in Derbyshire, England.
+Chinley railway station serves the rural village of Chinley in Derbyshire, England.
 The station is 17+1/2 mi south east of Manchester Piccadilly, on the Hope Valley Line from Sheffield to Manchester.
 It is unstaffed and is managed by Northern Trains.

 History

 The original station was built in 1867 by the Midland Railway on the extension of its Manchester, Buxton, Matlock and Midlands Junction Railway, which became its main line to London from Manchester.
 Originally, the Midland had planned to extend through Buxton, but the LNWR already had a line there.
 So, the Midland built a line through Chinley and Buxworth to join the Manchester, Sheffield and Lincolnshire Railway at New Mills; this was an association which became known as the Sheffield and Midland Railway Companies' Committee.